Are Guys Really Still Wearing Tighty Whities?

 If you're stripping down in front of your significant other, the last thing they want is to be reminded of is the underwear their dad, or worse, their grandpa wears.
 Retro may not be their thing.

 Tighty whities are, well, white.
 That means any foreign substance (i.e., your nasty shit stains) are going to stick out like a sore thumb.
 And we already know you don't separate your light and dark laundry, so you can forget about keeping them as bright as they look in the advertisements.

 They Lower Your Sperm Count

-Remember that episode of Seinfeld where Kramer’s doctor tells him to switch to boxers to spare his sperm count?
-There’s some truth behind that.
+Remember that Seinfeld episode where Kramer's doctor tells him to switch to boxers to spare his sperm count?
+There's some truth behind that.

-A 2018 study (the largest of its kind) found that men who wear tight-fitting underwear (like tighty whities) have a 25% lower sperm count compared to men who wear boxers.
+A 2018 study (the largest of its kind) found that men who wear tight-fitting underwear (like tighty whities) have a 25% lower sperm count than men who wear boxers.

 So you've weighed the pros and cons, but now for the most pivotal question: What do the ladies have to say about tighty whities?

 In 2016, GQ asked 200 women what type of men's underwear they found the most attractive.
 As you can see in the graph below, tighty whities (which fall into the category of briefs) ranked dead last.